yamass/redg-documentation/docs/getting_started.md

 ## Installation and configuration

-If your project can process Maven artifacts, the installation is quite straightforward. **RedG will soon be available in Maven Central.
-For now you have to build it yourself**.
+If your project can process Maven artifacts, the installation is quite straightforward.
+RedG is available on Maven Central.
+The newest stable version is **1.1.0**
 ### Maven
 Add the dependency for the `redg-runtime`.
 If you want to use the visualization feature to debug your application, include `jackson-core` and `jackson-databind`.
 Include `junit` for the unit tests.